SiENcE/luis/README.md

 ## known Problems

-- when gamepad is connected and a widget has focus, it's not unfocussed when gamepad is removed
-  - mouse interaction is hindered while gamepad is active
 - DropBox: Selection with the gamepad works a bit
 - Button Animations don't work when usign Gamepad & Mouse
 - Checkboxes and radio buttons are currently not being saved.